-5.8 U.S. Dollar Exchange and Payments on Turkish Lira-Denominated Covered Bonds held other than through DTC
+5.9 U.S. Dollar Exchange and Payments on Turkish Lira-Denominated Covered Bonds held other than through DTC

 (a) If "USD Payment Election" is specified as being applicable in the applicable Final Terms, the Specified Currency is Turkish Lira and interests in the Covered Bonds are not represented by a Registered Global Covered Bond registered in the name of DTC or its nominee, then a Covered Bondholder as of the applicable Record Date may, not more than 10 and not less than five London Business Days before the due date (the "Relevant Payment Date") for the next payment of interest and/or principal on such Covered Bond (i.e., a USD Election Period), give an irrevocable election to the Fiscal Agent to receive such payment in U.S. Dollars instead of Turkish Lira (i.e., a USD Payment Election).
-The Fiscal Agent shall calculate the related aggregate Turkish Lira amount (the "Lira Amount") on the London Business Day following each USD Election Period and notify the Exchange Agent of the Lira Amount to be paid by the Issuer in respect of the Covered Bonds the subject of such USD Payment Elections and that is to be converted into U.S. Dollars and paid to the holders of such Covered Bonds on the Relevant Payment Date in accordance with the provisions of this Condition 5.8 and Clause 5 of the Agency Agreement.
+The Fiscal Agent shall calculate the related aggregate Turkish Lira amount (the "Lira Amount") on the London Business Day following each USD Election Period of the USD Payment Elections made to it by Covered Bondholders during such USD Election Period and notify the Exchange Agent of the Lira Amount to be paid by the Issuer in respect of the Covered Bonds the subject of such USD Payment Elections and that is to be converted into U.S. Dollars and paid to the holders of such Covered Bonds on the Relevant Payment Date in accordance with the provisions of this Condition 5.9 and Clause 5 of the Agency Agreement.